An honest accounting

 We are not Stripe.
 Stripe processes the card.
 We use Stripe to process the supplier payment, and we make the payment a first-class object in the order, not a separate workflow.

 We are not QuickBooks.
 QuickBooks is the ledger.
-We push correctly-classified bills to QuickBooks so your bookkeeper does not have to type them.
+We hand off PO, invoice, vendor, and configured account context so your bookkeeper is not starting from disconnected documents.

 We are not Slack.
 Slack is your team chat.
 We have an order-attached communication tab so the back-and-forth about a specific PO does not disappear into a hundred Slack threads.